John Wesley Hardin: Fugitive from justice

 Hardin knew that he would be arrested if he returned home.
 As a fugitive, he initially traveled with outlaw Frank Polk in the Pisgah area of Navarro County, Texas.
 Polk had killed a man named Tom Brady, and a detachment of soldiers sent from Corsicana, Texas, were pursuing the duo.
 Hardin escaped, but the soldiers apprehended Polk and jailed him temporarily.
 Hardin also briefly taught school in Pisgah.
 While there, he claimed he shot a man's eye out to win a bottle of whiskey in a bet.
 Hardin also claimed that he and his cousin, "Simp" Dixon, encountered a group of soldiers and each killed a man.
 Allegedly, Hardin killed a black man in Leon County, Texas.
 On January 5, 1870, Hardin was playing cards with Benjamin Bradley in Towash, Hill County, Texas.
 Hardin was winning almost every hand, which angered Bradley, who threatened to cut out Hardin's liver if he won again.
 Bradley drew a knife and a six-shooter.
 Hardin said he was unarmed and excused himself but claimed that later that night, Bradley came looking for him.
 Bradley allegedly fired a shot at Hardin and missed; Hardin drew both his pistols and returned fire, one shot striking Bradley in the head and the other in his chest.
 Dozens of people saw this fight, and from them there is a good record of how Hardin had used his guns.
 His holsters were sewn into his vest so that the butts of his pistols pointed inward across his chest.
 He crossed his arms to draw.
 Hardin claimed this was the fastest way to draw, and he practiced every day.
 A man called "Judge Moore", who held Hardin's stakes of money and a pistol, refused to give them up without Bradley's consent and later "vanished".
 Hardin eventually admitted killing two men in Hill County.

-After killing Bradley, Hardin claimed that when a posse of fifteen men came after him, he captured two of them and took a shotgun, two six-shooters, a rifle, and two derringers from his captives.
+After killing Bradley, Hardin claimed that, when a posse of fifteen men came after him, he captured two of them and took a shotgun, two six-shooters, a rifle, and two derringers from his captives.
 He then ordered the two men to join the other members of the posse at Jim Page's and wait for him to come along, stating, "I reckon they are waiting for me yet."

-Later that month, on January 20 in Horn Hill, Limestone County, Texas, Hardin claimed he killed a man in a gunfight after an argument at the circus.
+Later that month, on January 20 in Horn Hill, Limestone County, Texas, Hardin claimed that he killed a man in a gunfight after an argument at the circus.
 Less than a week after this incident, in nearby Kosse, Texas, Hardin was accompanying a prostitute home when they were accosted by her pimp, who demanded money.
 Hardin threw money on the ground and shot the would-be thief when he bent over to pick it up.